metabase/metabase/docs/developers-guide-vscode.md

 2. Launch VS Code and open the checkout repository

-3. From the _View_ menu, choose _Command Palette..._ and then find _Remote-Container: Reopen in Container_. **Note**: VS Code will create the container for the first time and it may take some time.
+3. From the _View_ menu, choose _Command Palette..._ and then find _Remote-Container: Reopen in Container_.
+(VS Code may also prompt you to do this with an "Open in container" popup).
+**Note**: VS Code will create the container for the first time and it may take some time.
 Subsequent loads should be much faster.

 4. Use the menu _Terminal_, _New Terminal_ to open a new embedded terminal.
 In this terminal, type and run `yarn dev`.